cyberbotics/webots-doc/reference/display.md

 ### Coordinates system

-Internally, the `Display` image is stored in a 2D pixel array.
-The RGBA value (4x8 bits) of a pixel is dislayed in the status bar (the bar at the bottom of the console window) when the mouse hovers over the pixel in the `Display`.
+Internally, the [Display](reference/display.md#display) image is stored in a 2D pixel array.
+The RGBA value (4x8 bits) of a pixel is dislayed in the status bar (the bar at the bottom of the console window) when the mouse hovers over the pixel in the [Display](reference/display.md#display).
 The 2D array has a fixed size defined by the `width` and `height` fields.
 The (0,0) coordinate corresponds to the top left pixel, while the (`width`-1,`height`-1) coordinate corresponds to the bottom right pixel.

 ### Command stack

-Each function call of the `Display` device API (except for `wb_display_get_width()` and `wb_display_get_height()`) is storing a specific command into an internal stack.
+Each function call of the [Display](reference/display.md#display) device API (except for `wb_display_get_width()` and `wb_display_get_height()`) is storing a specific command into an internal stack.
 This command stack is sent to Webots during the next call of the `wb_robot_step()` function, using a FIFO scheme (First In, First Out), so that commands are executed in the same order as the corresponding function calls.

 ### Context

-The `Display` device has among other things two kinds of functions; the contextual ones which allow to set the current state of the display, and the drawing ones which allow to draw specific primitives.
+The [Display](reference/display.md#display) device has among other things two kinds of functions; the contextual ones which allow to set the current state of the display, and the drawing ones which allow to draw specific primitives.
 The behavior of the drawing functions depends on the display context.
 For example, in order to draw two red lines, the `wb_display_set_color` contextual function must be called for setting the display's internal color to red before calling twice the `wb_display_draw_line` drawing function to draw the two lines.

 ### Overlay Image